exoplanetsdk/2ES_target_selection/README.md

 result, custom_rv_precision = calculate_rv_precision(5000, 10)
 custom_rv_precision
 ```
-and it returns 0.563624937587981.
+and it returns an RV precision of 0.563624937587981 m/s.
 The telescope parameters are tailored for 2ES and are predefined in the `get_manual_values` function.